salman-eng1/Free-Marketplace/README.md

 ### Kubernetes & Service Management
 - **eksctl**: Utilized to create and manage the IAM service accounts required for Kubernetes operations.
 - **Helm**: Deployed and managed essential Kubernetes components, including:
-  - **AWS Load Balancer Controller**: For efficient traffic routing and Ingress management.
+  - **AWS Load Balancer Controller**: Manages Application Load Balancers (ALB) for efficient traffic routing and Ingress management.
     - **Prometheus**: For detailed monitoring and alerting of infrastructure and application metrics.

 ## CI/CD Pipeline

 - **Jenkins**: Automates the build, testing, and deployment processes.